 INR Front Office and Components:

-INR Front Office (INR/FO): The INR Front Office oversees INR support to the Secretary of State on all intelligence matters and activities, guides intelligence operations that provide the Secretary and Department principals with timely current intelligence and and objective analyses on all critical foreign policy priorities, oversees internal INR administrative, operational and professional development activities, and represents the Department within the Intelligence Community.
+INR Front Office (INR/FO): The INR Front Office oversees INR support to the Secretary of State on all intelligence matters and activities, guides intelligence operations that provide the Secretary and Department principals with timely current intelligence and objective analyses on all critical foreign policy priorities, oversees internal INR administrative, operational and professional development activities, and represents the Department within the Intelligence Community.

 Office of the Executive Director (INR/EX): The Office is responsible for INR Budget and Financial Management; Human Resources; Bureau Strategic Planning, Performance Monitoring and Evaluation; Government-wide Representation; Security; General Services; and Crisis Planning and Management.